Digital Technology

 Using an internet search engine (with a parent or guardian's

-how to conduct a troop court of honor or campfire program.
-Present the
+about how to conduct a troop court of honor or campfire program.

-ideas to your counselor and explain how you used a search engine to
+Present the ideas to your counselor and explain how you used a

 c.

-parent or guardian's permission).
-Explain to your counselor how to tell
+your parent or guardian's permission).
+Explain to your counselor

 6.